Skip to content

 Run the test program

-For checking your implementation of the start() method, you must run the test program given below successfully.
-The test program validates that the tasks run at the correct period times for the correct computation times.
-If the test fails, run the test program in verbose mode, detect the error and fix the scheduling of the tasks.
+To check your implementation of the BikeSystem::start() method, you must successfully run the test program below.
+This program validates that the tasks run at the correct periods for the correct computation times.
+If the test fails, you must identify and resolve any scheduling errors.

 //